 Vienna Travel Guide

 But the city is not just about these ‘classic experiences’.
-Visitors to Vienna today will notice that something really big and really important is happening in the Austrian capital: it’s alive.
-New buildings are everywhere: Zaha Hadid’s Wiener Wirtschaftuniversitat Library is a stunning new sight on the skyline, as is the brand new DC Tower (Austria’s tallest building) which has a the luxury Melia Hotel halfway up it.
+Visitors to Vienna today will notice that something powerful is occurring in the Austrian capital: it’s alive.
+New buildings are everywhere: Zaha Hadid’s Wiener Wirtschaftsuniversitat library is a stunning new sight on the skyline, as is the DC Tower (Austria’s tallest building) which has the luxury Melia Hotel halfway up it.

 Vienna is cool right now and - whisper it - it’s even challenging Berlin.
-Visit Vienna Design Week or Waves Festival, both in October, and you will no longer think Vienna is fuddy duddy.
+Visit Vienna Design Week or Waves Festival, both in September, and you will no longer think Vienna is fuddy-duddy.
 Hip bands, fashion designers and architects are flooding the city.
-Grungy bars where artists and students hang out energise.
+Edgy bars where artists and students hang out are energising.
 This is a city that has a rich past, but it’s one that’s going places too.